gitmachtl/cardano-node/doc/reference/diagnosing-transactions.md

 **Problem**: ExpiredUTxO

 ```$ cardano-cli transaction submit \
+> --shelley-era \
 > --tx-file tx001.signed \
 > --mainnet
 ```

 ```> ApplyTxError [LedgerFailure (UtxowFailure (UtxoFailure(ExpiredUTxO {pfUTXOttl = SlotNo {unSlotNo = 123456}, pfUTXOcurrentSlot = SlotNo {unSlotNo = 123457}})))]
 ```
-**Diagnosis**: TTL has already passed.
+**Diagnosis**: The current slot is outside the validity interval

 **Solution**: Look at pfUTXOttl and pfUTXOcurrentSlot.
 Current Slot is ahead of UTXOttl.

-Build a new transaction with a TTL (time to live) higher than Current Slot.
+Build a new transaction with a invalid-hereafter higher than Current Slot.
 As a rule of thumb, you will need between 300-500 slots to build, sign, and submit the transaction.

 **Problem**: ValueNotConservedUTxO

 ```$ cardano-cli transaction submit \
+> --shelley-era \
 > --tx-file tx001.signed \
 > --mainnet
 ```